The Benefits of Breastfeeding: Is Breast Really Best?

 Who are these people?
 Did I even ask their opinion?
 The thing that I found interesting was I was told I "had to" without an explanation of why.
 Why was nursing the most important thing in the whole wide world according to everyone and their mother?

-The number one reason why breastfeeding is the optimal choice for feeding is because our bodies are designed to provide breast milk that is the perfect mix of nutrients and antibodies for your specific child.
-And, amazingly, the milk's composition changes as your baby's nutritional needs change.
-In addition, breastfed babies on average experience fewer incidences of constipation, colic and other stomach issues.
+The number one reason breastfeeding is the optimal choice for feeding is that our bodies are designed to provide breast milk that is the perfect mix of nutrients and antibodies for your own child.
+Amazingly, the milk's composition changes as your baby's nutritional needs change.
+Besides, breastfed babies on average experience fewer incidences of constipation, colic and other stomach issues.
 They have greater protection against ear infections, respiratory illnesses, pneumonia, bronchitis, allergies and a whole host of other childhood ailments.
 There is even some evidence that supports the idea that breastfed infants develop higher IQ's, and have improved brain and nervous system development.

 However, it is important to remember that while breastfeeding is completely natural, the ability to breastfeed doesn't always come naturally to every mother.
 Many women have problems when they first try and nurse their baby.
-There are latching issues, sucking issues, milk-development issues.
-You name it and a mother can have an issue with it.
-But, that doesn't mean you are a bad mother.
+There can be latching issues, sucking issues, milk-development issues.
+You name it, and a mother can have an issue with it.
+But, that doesn't mean you are a bad mum.
 And it doesn't mean you won't be able to nurse eventually.
 If you do experience trouble nursing, talk to your doctor about getting help.
-Don't be afraid or embarrassed, for millions of women nursing takes some practice before they, and the baby, get the hang of it.
+Don't be afraid or embarrassed - for millions of women, nursing takes some practice before they, and the baby, get the hang of it.

 The reality is, the benefits of breastfeeding for both mum and baby go on and on.
-This is what our bodies were designed to do.
-But, it may not work for you and your baby, and if it doesn't, don't beat yourself up: nursing should be a happy, peaceful time for you and your baby, if the process becomes stressful; it's not worth it.
+It's what our bodies were designed to do.
+But, it may not work for you and your baby, and if it doesn't, don't beat yourself up: nursing should be a happy, peaceful time for you and your baby.
+If the process becomes stressful, it's not worth it.

 So, bottom line, breast is best if you can make it work.
 But, all is not lost if you can't.
-You'll have many more chances to do the “best” thing for your child and potentially mess that up too.
+You'll have many more chances to do the 'best' thing for your child.